dzufferey/resync_oopsla20_artifact/README.md

    # in the goolong folder
    ./run_paxos.sh
    ```
-   should produce an ouput which looks like:
+   should produce an output which looks like:
    ```
    running multi paxos with 3 servers and a client ...
    make: Entering directory '/root/goolong'